-Opened in 1986, this gorgeously renovated Belle Époque train station displays a world-famous collection of Impressionist and Postimpressionist paintings on three floors.
+Opened in 1986, this gorgeously renovated Belle Époque train station displays a world-famous collection of Impressionist and Post-Impressionist paintings on three floors.
 To visit the exhibits in a roughly chronologic manner, start on the first floor, take the escalators to the top, and end on the second.
 If you came to see the biggest names here, head straight for the top floor and work your way down.
 English audioguides and free color-coded museum maps (both available just past the ticket booths) will help you plot your route.
-Note, though, that renovations will be ongoing until 2015, so expect some gallery closings.
+Renovations will be ongoing until 2015.

 - Address: 1 rue de la Légion d'Honneur, St-Germain-des-Prés, Paris, 75007 | Map It

 - Cost: €11; €8.50 after 4:30, except Thurs. after 6